"When a father, absent during the day, returns home at six, his children receive only his temperament, not his teaching."

 Becoming What We Needed

 As we heal our father wound, we show up for ourselves and the world in a new way.
-As adults we can offer our inner child the presence, guidance, reassurance, and blessing we needed from our father.
+We can offer our inner child the presence and blessing we needed from our father.
 We can rewire our system to give ourselves now what we needed then.
-It doesn't change the past, but it changes the parts of us still holding hurt.
+It does not change the past, but it changes the parts of us still holding hurt.

 The man who heals his father wound can father.
-Not just biologically—though perhaps that too—but spiritually.
+Not biologically alone, though perhaps that too, but spiritually.
 He can see younger men, believe in them, challenge them, bless them.
 He provides what he himself went hungry for.

 The wound becomes a gift.
 The absence becomes a capacity.
 What was missing becomes what we provide.